Event is sure to spark your curiosity about Lancaster University

 Save the dates and spark your curiosity for free this Easter school holidays!

-“I warmly invite everyone to join us and be part of the events this April.
+“I warmly invite everyone to join us.
 I look forward to seeing you there!”

 To stay up-to-date with events and opportunities to get involved with Lancaster University, please sign up to the monthly newsletter.